EUDAT-Training/B2SHARE-Training/api/03_Communities.md

 ```

 ## Retrieve community-specific records
-If you solely want the records of a given community, say EUDAT, the corresponding community ID must be added to the records request as part of the query parameter `q`.
+If you solely want the records of a given community, say EUDAT, the corresponding community identifier must be added to the records request as part of the query parameter `q`.
 Using the information found in the previous section:

 ```python
 >>> payload = {'q': 'community:' + community_id}